The Wheaton Chapter of the Infant Welfare Society of Chicago

 2005- IWS relocated to Logan Square and opened the doors of the Angel Harvey Infant Welfare Society of Chicago Community Health Center.

 2017- IWS provides care for over 12,000 women and children each year.
-The Auxiliary remains strong with thirteen chapters and more than 750 members throughout the Chicago area.
+The Auxiliary remains strong with ten chapters and more than 750 members throughout the Chicago area.